“In honour of all who believe that life was made for Friendship”

 Founded in 1951 the choir is able to trace its history and origins back to 1901 and the world renowned Glasgow Orpheus Choir under its conductor, the late, great Sir Hugh S. Roberton.
 We continue to perform new arrangements and old (many of them by Sir Hugh Roberton himself) of Scottish songs for which the choir is widely known.
 This is not the only part of the Choir’s extensive repertoire however, which extends through classical and sacred music, from all the major composers, to choral songs and the folk music of many cultures and music from the shows, including many of the top musicals currently showing worldwide.
 Glasgow Phoenix Choir is not a religious/church choir, neither is it an orchestral/theatrical chorus, but we have elements of all of these and more in our library catalogue of over 1000 titles and have recorded over 35 albums which reflect the breadth of our repertoire.

 The Glasgow Phoenix Choir has had many milestones throughout its history.
 These have included appearing in the BBC Proms at the Royal Albert Hall in London.
 Participating in the UK premier of the concert version of the musical ”Chess”.
 Performing the centrepiece of the Glasgow International Jazz Festival, John Surman’s “Ovation”, in Glasgow Cathedral which was broadcast on BBC Radio 2.
 Accompanying Michael Crawford on the Glasgow and Edinburgh legs of his UK tour.
 Participating in the Sound to Sea nautical extravaganza staged during the Commonwealth Games in Glasgow in 2014.
 Over the years we have accompanied and performed with many well known artistes of the musical stage and recording world, most recently with Aled Jones in the first concert of his 2017 UK Tour at Paisley Abbey.
+In 2019 the choir performed at the Celtic Connections Festival in a tribute concert to the composer Patrick Doyle and was honoured to perform the world premiere of his latest composition ‘Sweet Rois of Vertue’.
 Some of the choir have been involved in the filming of BBC Scotland’s TV comedy “Still Game” in the episode entitled ‘Plum Number’.
 We have even performed in a swimming pool !

 Tours and Associations